-Supported Decision Making, Power of Attorney, and Guardianship
+Guardianship

-What & Why: When a person turns 18 they are considered able to make their own decisions regardless of disability.
-For some adults with disabilities, additional support is necessary to protect their financial and personal wellbeing.
-Supported Decision Making and Power of Attorney are two popular ways to support people with disabilities in decision making without restricting their civil rights.
-Sometimes, guardianship is necessary when all other options have been considered.
-Guardianship must be set up through the county court where the person with a disability lives.
+What & Why: A guardian is a substitute decision maker for someone unable to make their own decisions.
+When a person turns 18 they are considered able to make their own decisions regardless of disability.
+For some adults guardianship is necessary to protect their financial and personal wellbeing.

+Alternatives: Sometimes support needs can be met by using less restrictive alternatives that are usually less expensive and less time consuming.
+Ask The Arc of King County about the document that explains these options.
+How: Guardianship must be set up through the county court where the person with a disability lives.
 Some people establish guardianship themselves, others use an attorney.
-Contact The Arc of King County to learn more.
+Contact The Arc of King County for resources to learn more.